lemonslicenebula/cli-address-book/README.md

 # cli-address-book
-List and add new entries to this CLI address book built with node.
+List and add new entries to this CLI address book built with Commander.js, Inquirer.js and node.

 ### Setup
 git clone thelink to this repo